Jessica I.W. Morgan, Ph.D.

 Description of Research Expertise

 One goal of the Morgan lab is to use AOSLO to image photoreceptor structure and thereby characterize photoreceptor phenotypes and investigate the mechanisms of photoreceptor degeneration in inherited retinal diseases as compared with normal sighted individuals.
 For example, Dr. Morgan’s team has shown that patients with Choroideremia can retain normal cone density at many retinal locations while other locations exhibit reduced cone density.
-However, despite having normal or near normal densities, the Choroideremia patients’ cone photoreceptors showed abnormalities; cones were dim and misshapen and half of patients less than 20 years old displayed hyper-reflective clumps of cones throughout the photoreceptor mosaic.
-(Morgan et al. “High-Resolution Adaptive Optics Retinal Imaging of Cellular Structure in Choroideremia.”
-IOVS, 2014;55:6381–6397.)
-Dr. Morgan’s team continues to study the presentation and progression of photoreceptor degeneration in Choroideremia, and in collaboration with Drs.
-Aleman, Bennett, and Maguire, is investigating the photoreceptor response to experimental gene therapy.
-In addition to Choroideremia, Dr. Morgan’s team is investigating photoreceptor involvement in other inherited retinal degenerations including: Stargardt’s, retinitis pigmentosa, and achromatopsia.
+Choroideremia patients’ cones also showed abnormal morphology; cones were enlarged and the mosaic displayed abnormal reflectance throughout the mosaic.
+Dr. Morgan’s team continues to study the presentation and progression of photoreceptor degeneration in Choroideremia, and in other inherited retinal degenerations.

-A second goal of the Morgan lab is to investigate individual photoreceptor function.
+A third goal of the Morgan lab is to investigate individual photoreceptor function.
 Standard tests of visual system function evaluate vision on a significantly coarser scale than that which is routinely used for structural imaging.
 However, by incorporating functional testing protocols through the AOSLO imaging system, the lab is able to study photoreceptor function at the same resolution with which they image.
-The functional protocols in use include: 1) testing sensitivity thresholds of individual cones and small spots using adaptive optics-guided cellular-scale microperimetry (Tuten et al. "Spatial summation in the human fovea: the effect of optical aberrations and fixational eye movements."
-JOV, 2018) and 2) measuring stimulus-evoked intrinsic optical signals by quantifying changes in cone near infrared reflectance in response to visual stimuli (Cooper et al. "Non-invasive assessment of human cone photoreceptor function.”
-Boomed.
-Opt.
-Ex., 2017).
-One long-term objective of this work is to develop cellular scale functional biomarkers to understand the pathogenesis and progression of retinal disease and assess the safety and efficacy of experimental interventions for these blinding conditions.
+The functional protocols in use include: 1) testing sensitivity thresholds of individual cones and small spots using adaptive optics-guided cellular-scale microperimetry and 2) optoretinography to quantify changes in cone near infrared reflectance in response to visual stimuli.

 Students who are interested in joining the lab should contact Dr. Morgan by email and attach an up-to-date CV/resume.